 Focus On The Needs

 I think the best companies, products, and product leads, start with focusing on user needs.
-If you have to prioritize anything, just figure out what your users need are, not what you want to give them.
+If you have to prioritize anything, just figure out what your user’s needs are, not what you want to give them.
 That’s where every good idea begins.
 If you don’t know that, stop what you’re doing and learn what you’re solving.

 We spend time with our runners, or in this case, our employees posing as runners.
 We do roundtables with them to get information about what they might need.
 In addition, We also send out surveys, in app feedback, and data analysis.
 We do as much prototyping and testing that we can.
 It is not always done to choose the efficacy of the product, but to find out what people value.
 So most of my time at Favor is spent figuring out what is the special stuff that we can offer a runner that makes them feel fulfilled.
 All of our research landed us on these three things, and don’t tell Uber.